-Have you been looking high and low for a Christmas present with the wow factor?
+Have you been looking high and low for a present with the wow factor?
 The word ‘iconic’ gets thrown about a lot in the watch world, but the timepieces mentioned below are all worthy of that description, thanks to their histories, distinctive features, innovations, and in some cases their famous wearers.
 Our Head of Watch Buying, Mark Toulson, profiles a handful of iconic timepieces, any of which would make an unforgettable present for that certain someone.

 Dress to impress